 Making a comparison of document-based database systems like MongoDB and traditional relational databases like PostgreSQL is not a simple task.
 In fact, it is impossible to recommend one database platform, because everything depends on your requirements and the goals you wish to achieve.
 For some use cases, MongoDB can be the preferred solution, for many other use cases PostgreSQL can be the better option.

 Let’s see how both the databases are supported in our data modeling tools.

 Collections and documents in MongoDB projects

 Many relational database platforms allow you to work with nested structures comfortably as well and PostgreSQL is not an exception.
 You can store your data in table columns that have a JSON data type and leverage PostgreSQL built-in functions for working with JSON.
-In many traditional data modeling tools, for a long period of time, it was not possible to visualize the nested structures, because a good database design was usually based on database normalization rules.

 Other MongoDB vs. PostgreSQL comparison articles